em1208/celery-flower-heroku/README.md

     git push heroku master

 Now visit the app.
 It will ask for a username and a password which you defined above.

+Updated requirements and Procfile to make it work.
+Thanks jorilallo for the sharing.